danielgafni/dagster-ray/README.md

 - `ray_executor` - an `Executor` which submits individual Dagster steps as isolated Ray jobs (in cluster mode) to a Ray cluster.

-- `RayIOManager` - an `IOManager` which stores intermediate values in Ray's object store.
-Ideal in conjunction with `RayRunLauncher` and `ray_executor`.

 - `PipesRayjobClient`, a [Dagster Pipes](https://docs.dagster.io/concepts/dagster-pipes) client for launching and monitoring Ray jobs on remote clusters.
 Typically used with external Pythons scripts.
 Allows receiving rich logs, events and metadata from the job.
 Doesn't handle cluster management, can be used with any Ray cluster.

 - `PipesKubeRayJobClient`, a [Dagster Pipes](https://docs.dagster.io/concepts/dagster-pipes) client for launching and monitoring [KubeRay](https://github.com/ray-project/kuberay)'s `RayJob` CR on Kubernetes.
 Typically used with external Pythons scripts.
 Allows receiving rich logs, events and metadata from the job.

+- `KubeRayInteractiveJob` - a Dagster resource that utilizes `RayJob`'s `InteractiveMode` to seamlessly run Ray jobs on Kubernetes in client (interactive) mode without the need to write and call external Python scripts.

+- `RayIOManager` - an `IOManager` which stores intermediate values in Ray's object store.
+Ideal in conjunction with `RayRunLauncher` and `ray_executor`.

 - `RayResource`, a resource representing a Ray cluster.
 Interactions with Ray are performed in **client mode** (requires stable persistent connection), so it's most suitable for relatively short-lived jobs.
 It has implementations for `KubeRay` and local (mostly for testing) backends. `dagster_ray.RayResource` defines the common interface shared by all backends and can be used for backend-agnostic type annotations.